jergason/unrequired-love/README.md

 * `filePath` String - a path to a directory with a package.json file and some js files
-* `cb` Function - cb(err, required) will be called with either an error or null and an array of reuquired but not in package.json dependencies.
+* `cb` Function - cb(err, required) will be called with either an error or null and an array of required but not in package.json dependencies.

 For example: